 Annealing process

-- Preheat the oven or a hot water bath to 80–100°C.
+Preheat the oven or a hot water bath to 80–100 °C.

-- Place the printed part on a flat surface (or in water for more uniform heating).
+Place the printed part on a flat surface (or in water for more even heating).
+Anneal for 20–30 minutes.
+Allow to cool gradually to room temperature before handling.

 Ideal for

-- Jigs, fixtures, and tooling used in workshops or industrial environments.
+Final parts exposed to heat, friction, or sunlight.
+Jigs, fixtures, and tooling used in workshops or industrial settings.
+Educational and research applications exploring high-performance materials.

-Usage and maintenance tips
+Usage and care tips

-- If parts warp during annealing, hold them in place with sand or salt to preserve the shape.
+If parts warp during annealing, hold them in place with sand or salt to preserve their shape.
+Store the filament in a dry place; PLA-based filaments can absorb moisture over time.